 Students are urged to discuss their career goals and aspirations with their advisors early in their academic experience at Merrimack College so that timely and adequate planning can be made to guide students in the appropriate direction to realize their career goals.
 An important part of advisement is for the student and faculty advisor to work together toward the design of an academic course of study that prepares the student to take advantage of the specific avenue of opportunity in which the student is interested.

 Because of its focus on group behavior and social justice, sociology majors who seek employment opportunities following graduation from Merrimack College are strong candidates for positions in human service organizations, government, or business.
+Visit our alumni page to find out where some of our recent graduates are working.
 A quick perusal of the employment page of any major newspaper finds an array of positions that sociology majors are qualified to fill, such as: research assistant, resident service coordinator, program coordinator, youth worker, training associate, case manager, operations assistant, property manager, customer service representative, sales support associate, or sales manager trainee.
 The Student Association for Sociology (SAS) at Merrimack College holds an annual career night where students meet alumni and people in careers that are available to sociology majors.

 While employment opportunities are available to those who graduate from Merrimack College with a bachelor’s degree in sociology, the program of study at Merrimack also prepares students to pursue a graduate education in sociology and in a variety of other related professions such as social work, law, criminal justice, public administration, public health, human services, human resources, journalism, and business.